tox7cv3nom/tox7cv3nom.github.io/_posts/2021-05-30-how-i-make-a-wayback-machine-with-python3.md

 ---
 layout: post
 published: true
-title: <div align="left">making a wayback machine with python3</div>
+title: making a wayback machine with python3
 tags:
   - programming
   - python3
 comments: true
 ---
 In this tutorial i will show how we make a simple wayback machine with python 3 to extract arcieved url we will use classes and object i am assuming that you all are unsderstable with the concept of oops in python let’s start first we need to import following modules:

 ~~~